dehezhang2/Notes/3103/CS3103_Operating_System.md

 * Deadlock avoidance: Do not grant a resource request if this allocation might lead to a deadlock

 * Main concept: Make decision dynamically whether the **current incoming (main difference with deadlock prevention)** resource allocation request will, **if granted**, potentially lead to deadlock

-* Advantage: Allow **more concurrency** than prevention

-* Disadvantage: Requires knowledge of future process requests => need to estimate the resource required by the process in total

 * Two methods: